One dead in Ellsworth County rollover crash

 ELLSWORTH COUNTY, Kan.
-(KSNW) — A Marquette, Kansas, man has died as a result of a single-car crash in Ellsworth County on Wednesday evening.
+(KSNW) — A Marquette man died in a single-car crash in Ellsworth County on Wednesday evening.

-According to the Kansas Highway Patrol Crash Logs, 62-year-old Richard Saunders was traveling north on Highway 141 around 9:50 p.m. on Wednesday night in a 2002 Chevrolet Pickup when he struck the east guardrail.
+According to the Kansas Highway Patrol, 62-year-old Richard Saunders was traveling north on Highway 141 around 9:50 p.m. on Wednesday in a 2002 Chevrolet Pickup when he struck the east guardrail.

 Saunders was pronounced dead at the scene of the crash.